randsleadershipslack/documents-and-resources/howtorands.md

 I go to a lot of meetings.
 I deliberately run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, it’s title and attendees will be hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

-My definition of a meeting includes an agenda, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
-If your definition is different, let’s chat.
+My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
 If I am attending a meeting, I’d prefer starting on time.
 If I am running a meeting, I will start that meeting on time.

 If you send me a presentation deck a reasonable amount of time before meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.